 From the August 4, 1995 issue of the Chicago Reader.
-My thanks to Chris Petit for recently (Memorial Day, 2010) reminding me that I wrote this.
+My thanks to Chris Petit for reminding me (on Memorial Day, 2010) that I wrote this.
 I’ve heard, incidentally, that Godard prefers the original title of JLG/JLG to its American release title, the one given here. — J.R.

 Germany Year 90 Nine Zero

 Rating **** Masterpiece